 On satisfactory completion of the monitoring period, the EPA will remove the Declaration of Significantly Contaminated Land Notice.

 Following the identification of asbestos in soil during the remedial excavation works undertaken, Mobil has developed a detailed capping strategy for the site to enable future development to occur, along with a Site Environmental Plan to manage any potential ongoing risks.

 As future development opportunities for the site are not yet known, Mobil proposes to install a layer of clean imported fill on top of the existing impacted soil, which is known as capping.
-By capping the impacted soils at the site to mitigate and manage potential exposure risk from asbestos impacts in the soil will be mitigated and managed until the site is divested and redeveloped.
+By capping the impacted soils at the site, potential exposure risk from asbestos impacts in the soil will be mitigated and managed until the site is divested and redeveloped.
 Installation of the capping layer required lodgement of a Development Application (DA) with the Newcastle City Council (Council), which occurred in February 2017.
 The Council in September granted its consent for the cap installation works.

 Environmental monitoring and management